agustinduran/laravel-hexagonal/README.md

 # Hexagonal Example with Laravel

 ## Overview
-This is a new example project implementing a Clean Architecture with Hexagonal, DDD and SOLID principles.
+This is a example project implementing a Clean Architecture with Hexagonal, DDD and SOLID principles.

 ## How to install
 ### Create a new database